vuejs/vuefire/docs/guide/options-api-realtime-data.md

 })
 ```

-You can pass global options to the modules but note **these options are limited to the Options API usage**.They do not affect composition API calls such as `useDocument()` and `useObject()`.
+You can pass global options to the modules but note **these options are limited to the Options API usage**.They do not affect composition API calls such as `useDocument()` and `useDatabaseObject()`.
 [Check the global options](./global-options.md) to see how you can override those.

 ```ts
 app.use(VueFire, {